-For the Allegro RED, the 120 VAC and 12 VDC breaker boxes (Figure 7-1) are typically located beneath the refrigerator or in the bedroom.
+For the Allegro RED, the 120 VAC and 12 VDC breaker boxes (Figure 7-1) are typically located beneath the refrigerator or in the bedroom [if inside the vehicle] or in the storage box [if outside the vehicle].
 The circuit breakers and associated fuses are installed to protect the electrical system of the Allegro RED from any overloads.
 Do not attempt to change the electrical circuitry or to add appliances yourself.
 Please consult an authorized Tiffin Motorhomes Dealership or Tiffin Motorhomes, Incorporated in Red Bay, AL to determine whether any changes you desire are appropriate and acceptable.
 Tiffin Motorhomes' qualified staff of electricians can readily determine whether any changes sought (e.g., CB radio, amateur radio, satellite television receiver, personal computer system, and the like) are possible or not and can advise you on how best to realize these enhancements.